 Where to Eat

-If you are staying in Ausable Forks at Adirondack Star Ridge, then you should definitely check out Ice Jam Inn & Restaurant in Upper Jay before heading “home” for the night.
+Check out Ice Jam Inn & Restaurant in Upper Jay before heading “home” for the night.
 The menu is upscale American with a few unique dishes thrown in for good measure.
-I was excited to try the Banh Mi with tempeh and the seared sea scallops were served over sweet potato and corn hash.
+I was excited to try the Banh Mi with tempeh and the seared sea scallops are served over sweet potato and corn hash — so yummy!

 Day 2: Explore Lake Placid